 Chase’s credit card approval and delivery timeframes are pretty standard.
 The fastest way to get a Chase credit card in your hands is by applying online and requesting expedited delivery.
 You can also call Chase for free expedited delivery once approved.

-To get a Chase replacement card, either log in to your online account or call customer service at 1-800-432-3117.
-There is no fee to get a Chase replacement card, and the card should arrive in 3-5 business days.
+There is no fee to get a Chase replacement, and the card should arrive in 3-5 business days.
 Chase can expedite shipping for free, reducing the delivery time to 1-2 business days, if you ask.
 You can request a Chase replacement card if your current card is stolen, lost or damaged.
-Or, you may want to get an updated design – a metal card, for example. … read full answer
+Or, you may want to get an updated design – a metal card, for example.… read full answer

 Select the Chase credit card you’d like to replace and your reason for replacing it.